HubSpot/cms-media-bridge/docs/media-bridge-embed-js.md

 `data-reveal-on`
 - `hover` will require a mouseenter event on the wrapper before injecting the iframe
 - `click` will require a click before injecting the iframe. `autoplay=1` will be appended to the iframe URL in hopes the initial click will start the video

-### Iframe sizing
-If not relying on a poster image to size the wrapper, we recommend setting wrapper's width and height explicitly in the style attribute.
-In either case the iframe will be made to occupy the entire width/height of the wrapper as its revealed.
-Ideally the `width` and `height` specified in the Embed field's "exact" sizing options becomes the explicit width/height set in the style attribute.

-`data-size-type`
-- no value provided will inject the iframe as found in the oembed `html`
-- `exact` will ensure the player remains the explicit dimensions as the iframe is revealed
-- `auto_fill_width` attempts responsive sizing, with a 16:9 aspect ratio